PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Analog Stick Calibration - AXY+L

-Before you begin calibration, you must verify that the sticks are working electrically and that GCC Test Suite is initialized properly.

-Check that the Origin XY and C-Origin XY are both (-001, -001).
+Before calibrating, you must check that the Origin XY and C-Origin XY are both (-001, -001).
+For newer Lossless and GC Pocket+ adapters, they should both be 0.

-Put the controller into Raw Stick Output mode and verify that the sticks are centered roughly on 30 or 50, and are sensitive enough to stick motion in all axes.
+If you suspect something is wrong with the controller you must verify that the sticks are working electrically.
+To do so, put the controller into Raw Stick Output mode and verify that the sticks are centered roughly on +30 or +50, and are sensitive enough to stick motion in all axes.
+When you move the sticks in a circle around the gate, they should move in a small circle onscreen.

 [Basic PhobGCC Analog Stick Calibration - YouTube](https://www.youtube.com/watch?v=rkgtqwIE8Iw)